 - Build or update a professional, modern CV, reviewed by experts

-Before the close of this project (March 2022), you will have the opportunity to apply for job placements with participating employers.
+You will have the opportunity to apply for job placements with participating employers.

 - You are a woman and over 25 years of age